-The Creek Fire and other wildfires around the state are causing smoke impacts to all counties of the Valley air basin.
-As a result, the District is reissuing the current health caution (originally issued on August 17th), which will remain in place until the fires are extinguished.
+Multiple wildfires surrounding the Valley are causing smoke impacts to all counties of the Valley air basin.
+As a result, the District is reissuing a health caution, which will remain in place until the fires are extinguished.
 The District anticipates unhealthy air quality to affect various parts of the Valley through the week and into the weekend and warns residents to stay indoors.